-24. Where Coroner B does not at first agree to the transfer request, there should be an early discussion (by telephone or email) between coroner A and coroner B in an attempt to resolve the issue.

-25. If following discussion there is still disagreement, coroner A should either decide to conduct the investigation or ask the Chief Coroner to direct a transfer under section 3.
+- 28. Where coroner B does not at first agree to the transfer request, there should be an early discussion (by telephone or email) between coroner A and coroner B in an attempt to resolve the issue. - 29.
+If following discussion there is still disagreement, coroner A should either decide to conduct the investigation or ask the Chief Coroner to direct a transfer under section 3. - 30.
+In some circumstances the Chief Coroner may be willing to host a telecon between coroners to attempt to resolve the situation.